-What are the work and rest requirements for heavy vehicle drivers and who sets the standards?
+Work and rest requirements for heavy vehicle drivers

 The Heavy Vehicle National Law (HNVL) and Regulations addresses laws for heavy vehicles over 4.5 tonnes gross vehicle mass.
 The HVNL is designed to promote consistency throughout Australia so that regardless of which state or territory an inspection is conducted in, drivers and enforcement officers experience the same outcome.
 The Laws and Regulations commenced in the ACT, NSW, Qld, SA, Tas, and Vic in February 2014.
 WA and the NT are still yet to commence the HNVL.

 The HVNL covers a broad range of on-road compliance and enforcement activities, one of which addresses prescribed work, rest, driver fatigue and work diary requirements.

 They set out 3 work and rest options, being:

 - Standard Hours – Standard hours apply to all drivers who do not have accreditation for fatigue management.
 In a 24 hour period a driver must not work for more than a maximum of 12 hours and must have a minimum of 7 continuous hours of stationary rest time;

 - Basic Fatigue Management (BFM) – Drivers with BFM accreditation can work up to 14 hours with a minimum of 7 continuous hours of stationary rest time in a 24 hour period;

 - Advanced Fatigue Management (AFM) – AFM accreditation brings a risk management approach to managing fatigue.
 There are no set work and rest hours under AFM.
 Under this accreditation operators/drivers can propose their own hours as long as the fatigue risks of those hours are offset by sleep, rest and other management practices in a compliant fatigue management system.